tomkr/hannibal/README.md

 # Hannibal

-An app to easily and grokkable maintain a planning for a team.
+An app to easily and grokkably maintain a planning for a team.